nmdp-bioinformatics/gtr-typing-forms/README.md

 Do not put any login credentials or private information into the files within the main 'config' directory, as a copy on GitHub would be public.

 In the implementation of this website, the local development is configured from within the '/development' directory and the production deployment is handling the configuration on the server.
 This repository is directly linked to our Jenkin's server, which writes over the config files with its own, and deploys its build to Amazon.
 This server is also listening for commits to the base master branch.
 Any push to it will initiate a new build on Jenkins automatically.
 This means the website is automatically updated whenever the repository is updated.

-##### Local Development

-When working with this code locally, I suggest running it on an Apache Server with PHP 5.2 installed and a MySQL database.
-There are integrated packages that will install all of this, ready-to-use, available for free.
-Many of them are listed [here](https://en.wikipedia.org/wiki/List_of_Apache–MySQL–PHP_packages)

 ## Understanding the code